 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) Treatment Improvement Protocol (TIP), Vivitrol is usually packed along with a special needle and is administered only using that syringe once a month.
 The medication is injected into the muscle in one of the buttocks in a 380-mg dosage.
 Most healthcare providers alternate between the buttocks for subsequent injections throughout treatment.
 This practice is called rotating injection sites and is done with the sole intention of reducing the possibility of scarring and injection site reactions that may occur due to receiving the medication in the same place.

-Individuals must stay free of opioids for 7-14 days before receiving Vivitrol for OUD to reduce the likelihood of sudden opioid withdrawal syndrome (SOWS).
+Individuals must stay free of opioids for 7-14 days before receiving Vivitrol for opioid addiction to reduce the likelihood of sudden opioid withdrawal syndrome (SOWS).
 As a medication for alcohol use disorder (MAUD), Vivitrol can be used by active alcohol users.
 Before the administration of Vivitrol, healthcare providers conduct a few tests to check for liver disease and possible allergic reaction to naltrexone, polylactide-co-glycolide (PLG), carboxymethylcellulose, and other ingredients of Vivitrol.
 Only after meeting the requirements and conditions will a person be deemed eligible to receive a Vivitrol shot.

 Vivitrol is a slow-release form of naltrexone that is designed to last in the body for a month.
 The effects of Vivitrol peak after two hours of the initial administration and peak again after two to three days of treatment.
 The concentration of the medication in the body will begin to decline two weeks after dosing but will be detectable for up to 25 to 50 days after the initial administration.
 However, the testable time range for Vivitrol may differ from person to person based on several factors such as: